lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **RPretribution** _(02-Jul-18 06:47 PM)_

-> t!choose take the slaves back to the ship | take more slaves and go back to the ship
+t!choose take the slaves back to the ship | take more slaves and go back to the ship

 **Tatsumaki** _(02-Jul-18 06:47 PM)_

-> 🤔 | RPretribution, I pick take more slaves and go back to the ship!
+🤔 | RPretribution, I pick take more slaves and go back to the ship!

 **Bagelwrecker** _(02-Jul-18 06:47 PM)_

+_Seth groans and mumbles._

 > Great, we got Mickey Mouse's ghost following us.

 **RPretribution** _(02-Jul-18 06:48 PM)_

-_Garrick pockets 12 more hostages and turns around._
+_Garrick pockets twelve more hostages and turns around._

 > Alright, I'm going back to the ship before I cause any more damage.